-Parties potentially disadvantaged by not permitting this substance, are the manufacturers of D-tagatose and producers who wish to use it in the manufacture of their final food products and consumers who may benefit from its health effects.
+Parties potentially disadvantaged by not permitting this substance are the manufacturers of D-tagatose and producers who wish to use it in the manufacture of their final food products as well as consumers who may benefit from its use.

-7.2 Option 2.
+7.2.2 Option 2.
 Permit the use of D-tagatose